BockmonClassroom/hw2-Chihiro1998/README.md

 </blockquote>

 ### 5. What can you infer with data and graphs that you have?

 **The leaf size of plants:** <br>
 - Zamioculcas zamiifolia has small and very uniform leaves, with very concentrated data and small variance in both width and length.
 This indicates that the leaf size of this plant is relatively fixed and does not vary much.<br>
 - Snake Plant has the largest leaves, with the largest range of variation in both width and length, and the data is very widely distributed.
 The leaf size of this plant varies greatly, and some leaves can be very long and wide.<br>
 - Bunny Ears Cactus has a leaf size in between the two, with both width and length falling into the medium range, but the variation is also greater than that of Zamioculcas, and some leaves are narrow and long, which makes it between the first two in terms of characteristics.<br>

+**Trends revealed by the chart:** <br>
+- Histogram
+The histogram shows the distribution characteristics of plant leaf width and length.
+The data of Zamioculcas is very concentrated, the data of Snake Plant has a wide span, and the data of Bunny Ears is moderately distributed, and the characteristics of each plant are very different.<br>
+- Box Plot
+The box plot clearly shows the concentration trend and range of leaf data.
+The box of Zamioculcas is very narrow, indicating that the data is concentrated; the box of Snake Plant is very wide, indicating that the range of leaf variation is large; Bunny Ears is centered, and some leaves are beyond the normal range.<br>
+- Scatter Plot
+The scatter plot shows the relationship between leaf width and leaf length, and distinguishes different plants.
+The points of Snake Plant are distributed in the upper right corner, which is obviously different from other plants, while the data of Zamioculcas and Bunny Ears overlap partially, but they can still be separated as a whole.<br>